casanovg/timonel/v1.4/timonel-bootloader/README.md

 The bootloader can be flashed to bare ATtiny85/45/25 chips, Digispark boards and other Tiny85-compatible devices using an AVR programmer (e.g. USBasp).

 ## Optional features ##
-This bootloader version has several optional features that allow finding the right balance between characteristics, flash memory usage, and performance.
+The bootloader has several optional features that allow finding the right balance between characteristics, flash memory usage, and performance.
 They're enabled from the configuration file "tml-config.mak" placed inside specific configuration folders (e.g. "tml-t85-cfg", the default one).
 It's a makefile include that adds or removes sections of the source code that will be part of the ".hex" binary file when compiling it.
 As a general rule of thumb, more enabled features = bigger bootloader size = less space for user applications.
 The available options are briefly described below:

 * __ENABLE_LED_UI__: If this is enabled, the GPIO ping defined by LED_UI_PIN is used to display Timonel activity when certain functions are run.
 This is useful mainly for debugging.
 PLEASE DISABLE THIS FOR PRODUCTION!
 IT COULD ACTIVATE SOMETHING CONNECTED TO A POWER SOURCE BY ACCIDENT!
 (Default: false).